mcdexio/mcdex-references/en/perpetual.md

 2. Trade with the AMM as a short at the Mid Price x/y.
 The amount of the trade is calculated as follows:

 ```
-Liquidity(c) = c/(2x/y) = cy/2x
+Liquidity(c) = c / (2x / y) = (c y)/(2x)
 ```

 After this operation, the x and y parameters are updated as follows:

 ```
-x' = x+c/2
+x' = x + c/2
-y' = y + Liquidity(c) = y + cy/2x
+y' = y + Liquidity(c) = y + (c y)/(2x)
-x'/y' = (x+c/2)/(y+cy/2x) = (x(2x+c))/(y(2x+c)) = x/y
+x'/y' = (x + c/2) / (y + (c y)/(2x)) = (x(2x + c))/(y(2x + c)) = x/y
 ```

 The Mid Price ```x/y``` is not changed after this operation.
 The liquidity provider gets the share tokens of the pool.

 When adding liquidity, the provider adds both collateral tokens & long position to the pool: 1.the provider sends collateral to the pool; 2. meanwhile the provider trade as a seller with the pool, which will increase the long position size of the pool.
 After adding, the provider has a short position in his/her margin account and shares of the pool's long position, the net position should be zero.
-However, when other trader trade with the pool, the position size of the pool changes.
+However, when other traders trade with the pool, the position size of the pool changes.
 As a result, the provider's net position size is not zero, which is risk exposure.
 The provider gets the trading fee as an incentive.

 ### Remove Liquidity